 “Pandora doesn’t live here anymore.”
 That’s what the hand-written note said, and I couldn’t blame her.
 The door it was tacked to, and the wall on both sides, looked like they’d been hit by a flamethrower.

-I counted to ten as I stared at the blackened front door of the old house at Six Plum Drop Circle.
+I counted to ten as I stared at the blackened front door of the old house.
 A fresh plywood patch clung where one of its raised panels should’ve been, and three heavily charred spots showed around it.
-It took me several moments to realize the door had once been red.
-It had suffered from such heat that only a small area at the bottom had escaped damage.
+Several moments passed before I realized the door had once been red.
+Only a small area at the bottom had escaped the intense heat.

 I turned to go, but halted at the sight of the solitary elm tree in the front yard.
 A three foot, round tunnel had been bored neatly through its dense foliage, branches and all.
-Blue sky and part of a neighbor’s roof showed within the gap.
+The gap revealed blue sky and part of a neighbor’s roof.
 A few singed leaves clung to the edges of the opening.

 I hadn’t heard the door open behind me.
 Tearing my gaze from the tree, I did an about-face.
-“Mr. Taylor?
-I’m Harry Boyle, with A-1 Investigations.
+“Mr. Hammett?
+I’m Ben Cable, with A-1 Investigations.
 You asked me to stop by.”

 I followed him in and sat where he pointed.
-“How can I help you, Mr. Taylor?”
+“How can I help you, Mr. Hammett?”

 He took a seat on a couch.
 “It’s about my granddaughter, Pandora.
 You saw the sign?
 She don’t live here anymore.
 I ain’t heard from her in a month.”